makersacademy/async-workshops/callbacks-workshop/README.md

 # Train your skill in following the flow of control while understanding the concept of callbacks

-## Abilities that this workshop focues on
+## Abilities that this workshop focuses on

 In this workshop, you'll improve your ability to: